Matthew-Mosior/idris2-async-kqueue/README.md

   - If you want to change multiple file descriptors, you must invoke this system call repeatedly.
 - `epoll_wait()` -> Blocks your application thread until an event occurs, returning only the ready file descriptors.

-#### The Kqueue Workflow (BSD/macOS)
+#### The Kqueue Workflow (macOS)

-kqueue is widely considered by developers to be the cleaner API because of its batching capability:
+Kqueue is widely considered by developers to be the cleaner API because of its batching capability:
 - `kqueue()` -> Allocates the event queue in the kernel.
 - `kevent()` -> This single system call handles everything else.
   - You pass it a changelist (an array of events you want to add, remove, or modify) and an empty eventlist.
 The kernel applies all of your modifications first, checks for ready events, and fills the eventlist before returning to user space.